 In 2013, the Faculty launched its first academic plan.
 The plan set out the foundations of important future legacies and articulated strategic priorities by which to create new, research-informed paradigms for sport and physical activity and to shape programs and policy, locally, provincially and nationally.
 The academic plan proved to be an important decision-making framework.
 For the last five years, the four strategic goals shaped priority setting, planning and the use of resources.

-The Faculty has now drafted an extension to the academic plan.
+The Faculty has now completed and obtained Faculty Council approval for an extension to the academic plan.
 This extension will continue to guide the Faculty and its decision making and focus through to 2022.

 The academic plan extension sets out priorities (some new and some continuing) for each of the Faculty’s strategic goals.
 Priorities have been shaped by key learnings from ongoing reviews of the Faculty’s programs, services and achievements since 2013.
 Stakeholders also provided essential feedback and new ideas that have informed the Faculty’s understanding of the changing landscape and its emerging priorities.